TheThingsIndustries/generic-node-docs/doc/content/getting-started/se-hands-on-guide/_index.md

 ## Getting started with {{% gnse %}}

-The video below provides a beginner friendly getting started with the {{% gnse %}}.
+The video below provides a beginner-friendly getting started with the {{% gnse %}}.

 {{< youtube id="aHVi-FglC4Y" title="Getting started with the Generic Node Sensor Edition" >}}